Aurouzon/FinalHE-v1.93-for-mac/README.md

-# Guide for using FinalHE v1.94
+# Guide for using downloading v1.93

 ## 1.This guide from https://github.com/soarqin/finalhe.